ABI-Tutorials/DTP-CompPhys/source/clinicalworkflows.rst

    An example of a clinical workflow, showing the steps in the process which form the basis for the Computational Physiology module.

 The goal of these tutorials is to make you aware of the key skills required at each step in the process described above and in :numref:`fig_dtp_cp_exampleworkflow`.
 We achieve this here by leading you through some examples of the various skills and demonstrate their applicability across a range of organ systems and spatial scales.
-The final step (5) described above is part of the :ref:`final module <dtp_cp_mskworkflow>` in the Computational Physiology module, but the remainder of the steps are described here.

 .. toctree::
    :maxdepth: 2